Honey Lime Fruit Salad

 Frequently Asked Questions

 Use a variety of colors of seasonal fruit.
 Allow it to macerate in the fruit juices so all the flavors meld.
-Avoid fruit that browns like apples and bananas unless you add them right before serving.
+Avoid fruit that browns like apples, pears, and bananas unless you add them right before serving.
 Cut the fruit into bite-sized pieces for easy eating.

-Add those fruits right before serving.
-Make sure they’re covered with a citrus-based salad dressing as the acid in lemons, limes and even pineapple will help prevent browning.
+Add those fruits that oxidize easily right before serving.
+Make sure they’re covered with a citrus-based salad dressing as the acid in lemons, limes, and even pineapple will help prevent browning.
 Note that pears, apples, bananas, and peaches are prone to oxidation.

 You May Also Like